Default S3 method

 k_psu, k_ssu

-Ratio parameters (multistage, default 1).
+Ratio parameters for cost-variance modelling (multistage, default 1).

 resp_rate

 Expected response rate, in (0, 1].
 Default 1 (no adjustment).
-Inflates the required sample size to account for non-response.
+A value of 0.90 inflates the sample size by 1 / 0.90 to compensate for 10 percent non-response.

 Simple mode (stage_cost = NULL): computes sample size per indicator by delegating proportion rows to n_prop() and mean rows to n_mean(), then takes the maximum per domain.
 Use prop_method or a targets$prop_method column to choose "wald", "wilson", or "logodds" for proportion rows.